 It’s a common misconception that vegetables don’t grow well in containers.

-In fact, in a climate such as ours in Kapiti, the right approach and addition of growing mediums can yield better results than persevering with often poor quality native soils.
+In fact, in coastal climates the right approach and addition of growing mediums can yield better results than persevering with often poor quality native soils.

 Using vegetable boxes also allows you to manage the delivery of water to your plants in a controlled fashion: no more over-watering, causing rotten plants.
 Use soil covers during persistently rainy periods, to protect your precious plants from drowning, and deliver water as needed during the dry periods.